nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m41-theme-switcher.md

 ---

 ## Theme switcher

+In this lesson I will show you the nuts and bolts of how to configure the look of an Openbox desktop.

 Please take a look at these screenshots of my desktop.

-In case you are not agree with me that my Openbox screenshots is pretty decent, you can create another look for yours.
+In case you are not agree my choices of theme and icons, you can easily create another look for yours.
 There will be plenty space for the aesthetic sense to kick in.

-In this lesson I will show you the nuts and bolts of how to configure the look of an Openbox desktop.

 About composite, because my installation often has minimalism in its nature, I try to avoid any visual effect.
 So, the Ubuntu Openbox of this guide will not have that feature.